Go to the Assignments tool.

 Send a reminder email.
 (Optional)

-To receive reminder email to be sent 24 hours before the due date, select the checkbox next to "Send a reminder email 24 hours before the due date".
+To have a reminder email sent 24 hours before the due date, check the checkbox next to "Send a reminder email 24 hours before the due date".

 Hide due date from students.
 (Optional)

 To keep the assignment due date hidden, check the checkbox next to the "Hide due date from students" option.

 If you would like your assignment due date to be added automatically to the Calendar in your class, check the "Add due date to calendar" checkbox.

 For an announcement to be automatically posted to the site Announcements tool regarding the open date for your assignment, check the "Add an announcement about the open date to Announcements" checkbox.
 If you enable an announcement about the open date, you will also have the option to choose an email notification for the announcement.

 Note: The announcement will be posted immediately when the assignment is posted, regardless of the actual open date of the assignment itself.
 This send-an-announcement option is best used to announce changes in a due date, or the availability of a newly posted item.

 By default, an assignment will be displayed to everyone in the site.
 If selected, an assignment can be displayed to specific groups.

 Note: In order to assign to either individual group members (the second option on the list) or the selected groups (the third option on the list), groups must be formed using the Site Info tool on the site.